 How will you use WooCommerce product list?

-I hope this tutorial has shown you how to create WooCommerce product list views for your own website, as well as examples of product lists in action.
+I hope this tutorial has helped you understand how to create WooCommerce product list views for your own website, as well as examples of product lists in action.

 I’d love to hear how you use product lists on your own WooCommerce website.
 Please leave your comments below.